jpaulm/gofbp/README.md

 "subnets" folder:
 - subnet1.go   (this is a subnet, i.e. a "network" with "sticky" connections - this can be treated as a component)
+- sssubnet1.go   (this is similar to subnet1.go, but with a substream-sensitive front-end, and a substream delimiter generating back-end)
+- sssubnet2.go   (this is the same as sssubnet1, but with a counter generating its output)

 "io" folder:
 - readfile.go